Ardbeg Ten is one of the peatiest and full-flavored Islay whiskies, with its exceptional quality clearly demonstrated in every glass.

 Ardbeg Ten Single Malt Scotch Whisky

 Ardbeg Distillery is located on the south coast of the island of Islay and has been producing whisky since 1798.
 Ardbeg is considered to be one of the most heavily peated whiskys in the world, and has almost a cult following among its fans.

 Ardbeg Ten Years Old is revered around the world as the peatiest, smokiest, most complex single malt of them all.
-Yet it does not flaunt the peat; rather it gives way to the natural sweetness of the malt to produce a whisky of perfect balance.
-Typically most whiskies are chill-filtered and reduced to a strength of 40% alc/vol. Ardbeg Ten Years Old, however, is non chill-filtered and has a strength of 46% alc/vol, thus retaining maximum flavor, at the same time giving more body and added depth.
+Yet it does not flaunt the peat; rather, it gives way to the natural sweetness of the malt to produce a whisky of perfect balance.
+Typically, most whiskies are chill-filtered and reduced to a strength of 40% alc/vol. Ardbeg Ten Years Old, however, is non-chill-filtered and has a strength of 46% alc/vol, thus retaining maximum flavor and, at the same time, giving more body and added depth.
 It’s whisky with none of the goodness taken out!

 On the nose, flavors of smoke, peat, and some citrus peek through.
 There’s a hint of sweetness behind the smoke, but dry overall.
 Peat and smoke dominate the slightly oily palate, with some slight sweetness that fades to a drier finish and full body.
 There’s a long, dry finish as the smoke leaves.